Nadrieril/nixos-deploy/README.md

 - the `install` command makes it easy to `nixos-install` a target configuration on a disk, even from a non-NixOS machine

+- the `diff` command uses `nix-diff` toi show the differences between the currently running system and the one to be deloyed

 - supports having a separate build host for each node

+- The code is modular to make creating new commands (somewhat) easy

 ## Usage